Skip to content Skip to footer navigation

 robot vac mop trail

-Robot vacs with a mopping function may leave a slight trail of water behind.
+Robot vacuums that mop can leave a trail of water behind.

 Mopping function

 Many robot vacuums also have a mopping function.
-Usually, this involves putting a small amount of water into a tank which moistens a microfibre pad that's attached to the vacuum's base.
+The mopping process involves moistening a microfibre pad (or pads) attached to the vacuum's base via a water tank.

-You may be able to adjust the level of water that wets the pad, and some do have a 'scrubbing' function to lightly agitate the area.
+For models with only on-board tanks, you may be able to adjust the level of water that wets the pad, and some do have a 'scrubbing' function to lightly agitate the area.
+The self-cleaning mopping robots tend to put more pressure onto the floor to try and tackle tough stains.

-Our experts noticed that while the pads are visibly dirty after a mopping job, the pads are quite small and will need to be rewashed (although one model we tested actually has the capability of cleaning the mop pads at its charging dock using a tank of hot water).
+Our experts noticed that while the pads are visibly dirty after a mopping job, the pads are quite small and will need to be rewashed regularly, so the models which can do this automatically will make it easier to "set and forget".

 Some models may leave more water behind than others, although this may depend on the water settings.
-The mopping function is a task best suited for 'maintenance' cleans of light stains and scuff marks.
+Regardless of how sophisticated your mopping robot is, the function is a task best suited for "maintenance" cleans of light stains and scuff marks.

 So at first, you'll need to keep an eye on how it goes about its mopping, and manually specify any no-go areas (usually via the app) if they don't behave themselves!